 Seeing the playful face and inquisitive whiskers of a seal; hearing the friendly sound of frolicking dolphins; feeling your heartbeat when a whale breaches close by – that’s what sea kayaking is all about.

-Our most popular trips leave from Simon’s Town and Mouille Point and offer relaxing paddling with spectacular views of Signal Hill, Lion’s Head and Table Mountain.
+Our most popular trips leave from Simon’s Town and offer relaxing paddling with spectacular views of the coastline and the Boulders beach Penguin colony.
 There is always a chance that seals, penguins, dolphins – and even the odd whale – will visit you en route.
 We offer 1 hour, half day, and sunset Sea Kayaking trips.

 Interested in gliding across sparkling water while marvelling at the majestic sea cliffs and sea life?
-Then explore the magic of this unique coastline, including Walker Bay Whale Sanctuary, in the company of an experienced guide.
+Then explore the magic of this unique coastline, including Boulders Beach Penguin Sanctuary, in the company of an experienced guide.
 From June to December the area becomes a Whale sanctuary but we hold an exclusive permit which allows us to paddle within it.
 Besides the Southern Right Whales (June to December) we have sightings of Bryde’s whales, dolphins, seals, penguins and the occasional illusive otter.
 Whatever time of year, this is an experience not to be missed.

 Not very.
 If you can do a one hour walk then you can do this.
 It's only when it's very windy that the trip becomes quite strenuous.
 And if it's very windy we don't go out - unless you want to do some wind wave surfing which IS is for the fit and adventurous.

 Generally from 10 years up kids are fine, especially if they are with an adult in the boat.
 Younger than that they need a strong adult with them because the adult does pretty much all the work.